1. Please tell us in 2-3 sentences why your nominee should win this award. What

 sets him/her apart?

-3. How does the nominee make the college, community college, or university a
+3. How does the nominee make the school a better place?
+Please be specific.

 4. How has the library, and the nominee in particular, had an impact on students

 and the learning process?

 If ever anyone ever embodied the phrase TEACHER librarian, it’s Jennifer LaGarde.
 Everything Jennifer does is centered around her desire to make an impact on student learning and it is evident in the outcomes she, and her library programs, produce.
 Although the library at our school operates on a completely flexible schedule, Jennifer co-teaches numerous classes each day, attends weekly department meetings and helps teachers plan instruction and gather resources -even if she is not going to co-teach the unit.